rapid7/insightconnect-plugins/google_cloud_pub_sub/help.md

 # Key Features

-* Feature 1
-* Feature 2
-* Feature 3
+* Publish messages
+* Pull new messages from a subscription
+* Create new topics
+* Create new subscriptions

 # Requirements

-* Example: Requires an API Key from the product
+* A JWT With permissions to Google Cloud Pub Sub
-* Example: API must be enabled on the Settings page in the product
+* Google Cloud Pub Sub API enabled

 # Documentation